Two Efficient and Easy-to-Use NLOS Mitigation Solutions to Indoor 3-D AOA-Based Localization: Conclusion

 \section{Conclusion}

 In this paper, we have put forward two efficient and easy-to-use error mitigation algorithms for 3-D AOA source localization in the mixed LOS/NLOS indoor environments.
 The first method is built upon a weighted linear LS solution and the procedure of residual-based data selection, whereas the second implements a statistically robust location estimator by stochastically dealing with the $\ell_1$-minimization formulation.
 Using the synthetic and real experimental data, we have demonstrated the superior efficacy of two proposed approaches in diverse representative mixed LOS/NLOS environments.
 We have also illustrated that the presented data-selective LS and SA-assisted $\ell_1$-minimization schemes can benefit from the completeness of removal of erroneous links in mild/moderate NLOS scenarios and the overall robustness, respectively.
 Moreover, a distinct advantage of our two methods is that neither of them require precise prior information about NLOS errors.
-A possible future direction can be the development of other computationally more appealing solvers for the 3-D AOA-based least $\ell_1$-norm location estimation problem.
+A possible future direction can be the development of other computationally more appealing solvers for $\ell_1$-minimization in this context.